Aygestan, Askeran: Economy and culture

 The population is mainly engaged in agriculture and animal husbandry, as well as in different state institutions.
 As of 2015, the village has a municipal building, a house of culture, a secondary school, a kindergarten, and a medical centre.
 The village is home to the Artsakh Brandy Company.

 Demographics

 The village had 1,091 inhabitants in 2005, and 1,084 inhabitants in 2015.

-As of October 2025, 228 Azerbaijani families, totaling 1,016 individuals, have been resettled in the village by Azerbaijan.
+As of December 2025, 237 Azerbaijani families, totaling 1054 individuals, have been resettled in the Ballyja village by Azerbaijan.